quasar-pankaj/my-nvim/README.md

 # My Config for neovim

 This project aims to build a config for C++ with CMake using CMake-tools and Flutter using flutter-tools.
 The primary motivation for this project is to build an IDE that is not bloated and yet has everything that a C++ and Flutter developer will need.
-So far the basic UI has been setup and works properly.
+So far the basic UI Related stuff has been setup and works properly.
 TreeSitter, LSP, DAP, etc are still in progress.
+Most importantly it aims to be a starting point of your own journey into the world of NeoVim configuration.

-## How to setup
+## Installation

+Fork this repository and run the following commands replacing the path with your own - eg. Replace quasar-pankaj with your username.
+If you have forked with a different repo name replace that as well.
+Your command will look similar to the following:-

 ``` Bash
 git clone https://github.com/quasar-pankaj/my-nvim.git "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim && nvim